home-assistant/companion.home-assistant/docs/wear-os/wear-os.md

 <span class='beta'>BETA</span><br /><br />

-Wear OS devices will relay [notifications](../notifications/basic.md) from any phone app by default, meaning the notification needs to be sent to the phone first before it reaches the wearable.
-The Android app now allows for notifications to be sent directly to the watch itself, skipping the phone.
-Not all notification features supported by the phone app will be supported by the Wear OS app due to platform limitations.
+Wear OS devices will relay [notifications](../notifications/basic.md) from any app on the connected device by default, meaning the notification needs to be sent to the connected device first before it reaches the wearable.
+The Wear OS app allows for notifications to be sent directly to the watch itself, skipping the connected device.
+Not all notification features supported by the connected device will be supported by the Wear OS app due to platform limitations.

 Currently only the following parameters are supported.